taolati20011/INT3405/README.md

 # INT3405

 Im new to BERT and this below contains example code using BERT.

-This has no change with first version.
+It has no change with tutorial version.

 # Sample code execution links